GPT-5.2 ProBatch 2

 This habit matters because paradoxes are high-information features.
 In Bayesian terms, paradoxes are places where the likelihood under the current model is terrible; they are the spots where updating will be strongest if you can get one clean observation.

-2) He reduces huge hypothesis spaces by proving impossibilities and hunting “forbidden patterns”
+2) He reduces huge spaces by proving impossibilities and hunting “forbidden patterns”

 He doesn’t try to directly “discover the truth” by building giant edifices.
 He shrinks the search space by elimination: “What can’t be true?”